environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Calculate F-statistics\
 Export files in vcf and Genepop formats

+This should run very quickly on Poseidon (<15 minutes).

 Note: I feel very strongly that it is a best practice to calculate linkage disequilibrium directly rather than assuming your SNPs are unlinked if you only use one per RAD tag.
 However, that is a standard practice, and in the interests of streamlining this HW, go ahead and use this standard approach which is already built into Stacks.

 Remember to include (and comment!) the code you used to filter SNPs in your `hw5_stacks-pipeline_[LASTNAME].txt` file.

-Now that you have applied some QC for SNP coverage and completeness,give the following information again for each population:
+Now that you have applied some QC for SNP coverage and completeness, give the following information again for each population:
 >*Bear Paw:*\
-  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles:\
 *Rabbit Slough:*\
-  Range of coverage depth (lowest and highest):\
   Polymorphic sites:\
   Private alleles: